-The PCV have worked with the Council for a significant number of years on the park.
+The PCV worked with the Council for a significant number of years on the park.
 This appendix provides a summary of the last 5 years work.

-Date Project

-January Installing fencing for new tree planting

-February Installing fencing for new tree planting

-March Tree planting

-April Sycamore thinning, bracken bash

-September Rhododendron control

-April Self-set sycamore removal.
+Date Project 2015 January Installing fencing for new tree planting February Installing fencing for new tree planting March Tree planting April Sycamore thinning, bracken bash September Rhododendron control 2016 April Self-set sycamore removal.
 July Maintain clear access of all major paths in woodland.
 Undertake maintenance to tree planting compounds.
 August Install new steps from Coventry Lane up to the top of the woodland.
 December Install fencing for new tree planting areas.

-January Install fencing for new tree planting areas and plant trees.
+2017 January Install fencing for new tree planting areas and plant trees.
 July Clean up of Coventry Lane steps installed in 2016.
 Vegetation cut back and remove soil wash out.
-Reseed

-banks with woodland seed mix.
+Reseed banks with woodland seed mix.
 August Prepare area in woodland for winter tree planting works.
 November Install additional steps at the top of Coventry Lane entrance.
 Fencing of tree areas ready for next phase of planting.

-January Install fencing for new tree planting areas and plant trees

-April Sycamore thinning, rhododendron removal

-October Rhododendron removal

-November Tree after care in newly planted compartments

-February Sycamore felling, rhododendron removal

-July Clean up of steps in woodland, cut back vegetation and

-remove soil wash out

-October Path clearance works
+January Install fencing for new tree planting areas and plant trees April Sycamore thinning, rhododendron removal October Rhododendron removal November Tree after care in newly planted compartments 2019 February Sycamore felling, rhododendron removal July Clean-up of steps in woodland, cut back vegetation and remove soil wash out October Path clearance works

-The forward programme is currently being finalised and will be designed to reflect the requirements of the Woodland Management Plan.
+2020 and 2021

+No works undertaken due to COVID-19.
+With the passing of the lead person for the PCV the way the Council works with volunteers and utilises partnership funding is being reviewed.